 Equality: The School will make reasonable adjustments for managing behaviour which is related to a pupil's disability.
-Where exclusion or Required Removal is considered, the School will ensure that a disabled pupil is able to present their case fully where his or her disability might hinder this.
+Where exclusion or Required Removal is considered, the School will ensure that a pupil with a disability is able to present their case fully where their disability might hinder this.
 Any religious requirements, vulnerabilities or special educational needs affecting the pupil will also be considered.